Get to know me

 Hi.
 My name is Teri Slade and I love to teach.

 I love to share my experience and my knowledge of coordinate movement with students of all instruments, ages, and backgrounds.
 The setting of private lessons gives us the incredible privilege of finding the tactic that will work best for each individual.
 Group sessions and masterclasses allow large groups of people to learn together as a group.
-The five-year-old pianist, the undergraduate student, the adult amateur, the 80-year-old beginner: they all have their own unique goals and their own unique styles.
+The five-year-old pianist, the undergraduate student, the adult amateur, the 80-year-old beginner: they all have their own unique goals and styles.
 It is my joy to find the best way to help each of them attain their artistic goals.
 Each of them is remarkable beyond words, and I can't imagine a more wonderful way to spend a life.

 I love to share my experience and my knowledge of coordinate movement with students of all instruments, ages, and backgrounds.
 The setting of private lessons gives us the incredible privilege of finding the tactic that will work best for each individual.
 Group sessions and masterclasses allow large groups of people to learn together as a group.
-The five-year-old pianist, the undergraduate student, the adult amateur, the 80-year-old beginner: they all have their own unique goals and their own unique styles.
+The five-year-old pianist, the undergraduate student, the adult amateur, the 80-year-old beginner: they all have their own unique goals and styles.
 It is my joy to find the best way to help each of them attain their artistic goals.
 Each of them is remarkable beyond words, and I can't imagine a more wonderful way to spend a life.